These two men are responsible for the Suspension Bridge.

 There are two soldiers who are recipients of the US Medal of Honor from Covington, and both achieved the honor in battles against Indians in the American West: On August 12, 1881, Thomas Shaw "forced the enemy back after stubbornly holding his ground in an extremely exposed position and prevented the enemy's superior numbers from surrounding his command," in a battle at Carrizo Canyon, New Mexico.
 Thomas Sullivan was awarded his based on his actions on October 20, 1869 in the Chiricahua Mountains in the Arizona Territory for "gallantry in action against Indians concealed in a ravine." |

-She is the finest girl you have ever seen."
+“Say have you ever seen Miss Dora Dean, She is the finest girl you have ever seen.”
+Some background at this site. |

-Ron Ziegler, press secretary to Richard Nixon, and the man who declared Watergate, "a third-rate burglary." |
+Ron Ziegler, (Wikipedia) press secretary to Richard Nixon, and the man who declared Watergate, “a third-rate burglary.“ |

 Ben Lucien Burman an author of 22 novels |